 But unlike the Camry’s regular four year cycle of complete refreshment, the Century became lost in time.
 GM was addicted to maintaining its volume, to try to stem its ever-shrinking market share by whatever means its marketing mavens could cook up.
 So continuing the Century while spitting out same-sized newer Regals must have made sense to somebody.

 Why not?
 GM had made good money on these cars in their prime retail years, and the line workers could build them blindfolded by them, and still turn out one of GM’s best built cars of the period.
-In 1993, J D Powers affirmed that, saying the Century was somewhere very near the top of the pile.
+In 1993, J.D.
+Power affirmed that, saying the Century was somewhere very near the top of the pile.

 Well, my parents’ house is history, as is the old GM.
 But lots of memories remain.
-The A-Body story is a vast one, and I haven’t attempted to begin to tell it all here.
-Consider it a down payment on a whole fleet of them.
+The A-Body story is a vast one, and we’ve had quite a few chapters here already.
+And there will probably be more.